awaregroup/IIALab/labs/Lab05.md

 **Hint:** You can type **$containerTag** in PowerShell to get the full container string required to replace ACR_IMAGE.

-### 5.4 - Deploy the IoT Edge deployment.json file.
+### 5.3 - Deploy the IoT Edge deployment.json file.

-On your development machine:

-1. Just like the example deployment, use the following syntax to update the expected module state on the device.
-IoT Edge will pick up on this configuration change and deploy the container to the device.
+Using the IoT Edge device that we created in Lab04, we will overwrite the modules with a new 'custom vision' module.

+1. Swap out **[device name]** and **[hub name]** then run the following command:

 ```
+#SAMPLE: az iot edge set-modules --device-id IOTEDGE01 --hub-name msiotlabs-iia-user01-iothub --content "C:\Labs\Content\src\IoTLabs.IoTEdge\deployment.template.lab05.win-x64.json"
 az iot edge set-modules --device-id [device name] --hub-name [hub name] --content "C:\Labs\Content\src\IoTLabs.IoTEdge\deployment.template.lab05.win-x64.json"
 ```

-2. Run the following command to get information about the modules deployed to your IoT Hub.
+2. To get information about the modules deployed to your IoT Hub, swap out **[device name]** and **[hub name]** then run the following command:
 ```
+#SAMPLE: az iot hub module-identity list  --device-id IOTEDGE01 --hub-name msiotlabs-iia-user01-iothub
 az iot hub module-identity list --device-id [device name] --hub-name [hub name]
 ```

-### 5.5 - Verify the deploy has started in Azure
+### 5.4 - Verify the deploy has started in Azure

 1. Navigate to your IoT Edge Device in your IoT Hub.
 1. Go to the device details page.